Frequently Asked Questions

 Listed grade levels are for students entering that grade in the fall.

-Grade levels are suggestions to help parents select courses.
-Course work is aimed at the grades listed, but students may register for any class as long as they are able to keep up with the class activities and are socially prepared to be with students who are not their age.
+Courses are designed for students in the listed grade levels, but students may register for a class one grade above or below as long as they are able to keep up with the class activities and are socially prepared to work with students who are not their age.

 There is no penalty for missed classes.
-If your child will be missing a week or more consecutively, we recommend contacting us first.
+If you know in advance that your child will be missing a week or more, we recommend contacting us first.
 Some of our classes are structured to accommodate missed classes better than others.

 There are no partial refunds for missed classes.

-During the registration period, contact our office at any time to switch classes to another open course or to add additional classes.
+During open registration: Contact our office to switch to another open class or to add classes.

-International students are welcome to sign up for Summer Programs as long as they can speak and understand English well enough to follow directions and participate in class activities.
-Some of our classes are better suited to ESL students.
+International students are welcome to sign up for Summer Programs as long as they speak and understand English well enough to participate in class activities.
+We recommend students have completed at least 2 years of English language classes or equivalent experience.
+Some of our classes will be more difficult for students who are not fluent in English.
 Contact our office if you have specific questions or concerns.

 No additional documents are required for international students.

 Welcome information will not be mailed to international addresses.
-International students will be notified if they need to pick up course information from our office.
+Students with international addresses will receive their welcome packet by email and may need to pick up additional documents from our office when they arrive on-island.

 Core Programs

-Full-day students will have a supervised lunch break and recess between their morning and afternoon class, from 11;45 am to 12:30 pm..
-Students must purchase a Lunch Meal Plan or bring home lunch daily.
+Full-day students will have a supervised lunch break and recess between their morning and afternoon class, from 11:45 am to 12:30 pm.
+Students must purchase a Meal Plan or bring home lunch daily.
+Refrigerators and microwaves are not available for student use.
 Water fountains are available for students to refill water bottles.
-Half-day students are welcome to join us for lunch.
+Half-day students are welcome to join us for lunch, but morning-only students must be picked up by 12:25 pm.

 Summer Adventures

 Yes!
-Many of our morning Core Program classes go on at least one field trip, and some go on multiple field trips.
+Many of our morning Core Program classes go on at least one field trip.
 Hawai‘i Nature Study classes generally go on field trips at least once a week.

-The shorter class period means most of our afternoon Core Program classes will not be able to go on field trips.
+The shorter class period means most of our afternoon Core Program classes will not go on field trips.

 There is no required uniform.
 We recommend students dress comfortably and appropriately for school.
 Some classes may require specific dress on certain days, such as athletic shoes or swim wear.